GoogleCloudPlatform/cloud-bigtable-examples/java/simple-cli/README.md

     $ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/json-key-file.json

 You can run a command using the hbasecli.sh script.
+Try checking the available commands:

+    $ ./hbasecli.sh -help

 You can create a new table using the `create` command: